-Note: We also have many other smaller drainage projects that are considered maintenance.
+Note: Meeting notices regarding drainage projects are available on the home page.
+We also have many other smaller drainage projects that are considered maintenance.
 If you would like more information on these or any other projects in our office please contact us.

 If you are planning to do any work on your property that involves connecting into, crossing over, under, or through a county drain, please contact the Drain Commissioner’s office to obtain a permit.